 Birth defects can happen in any pregnancy for different reasons.
 Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
 We look at research studies to try to understand if an exposure, like Zika, might increase the chance of birth defects in a pregnancy.

-Zika infection in pregnancy can increase the chance of preterm delivery (birth before week 37), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), the fetus being smaller than expected for the timing in pregnancy (small for gestational age) and stillbirth.
+Zika infection in pregnancy can increase the chance of preterm delivery (birth before week 37), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), small for gestational age (the fetus being smaller than expected for the timing in pregnancy), and stillbirth.
+Children with CZS have an increased chance of death due to complications from the syndrome.

 Does having Zika virus in pregnancy affect future behavior or learning for the child?